Gender impact assessments

 The Commission understands that survey response rates may vary due to a variety of factors.
 In combination with comprehensive workforce data, employee experience data allows defined entities to get a fuller picture of the state and nature of gender inequality in their workplace.

-This means that workplace gender audit data must be published.
-The Commission will also publish audit data from all defined entities on our website.
+This means that workplace gender audit results must be published.
+The Commission will also publish audit results from all defined entities on our website.

 Importantly, defined entities and the Commission must ensure that personal and identifying information is removed before publishing.